magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_still-flowing-water.md

 it is.
 Your mind was deceiving you all along.
 The worry comes from your ignorance.
 Now, seeing the pen, you are beyond doubt, your worries are calmed.
-This sort of peace comes from seeing the cause of the problem, the cause of suffering.
-As soon as you remember that the pen is in your back pocket there is the cessation of suffering.
+This sort of peace comes from seeing the cause of the problem, *samudaya,* the cause of suffering.
+As soon as you remember that the pen is in your back pocket there is *nirodha,* the cessation of suffering.

 So you must contemplate in order to find peace.
 What people usually refer to as peace is simply the calming of the mind, not the calming of